 Students may add or withdraw from courses, and change to and from pass-fail or audit status by the deadlines listed in the academic calendar by filing the appropriate forms with the Registrar's Office.
 Changes to course registrations after the deadlines, in most cases, must be petitioned and are not automatic.
-Add/Drop forms can be downloaded and printed or may be obtained from the Academic Counseling Office.
+Add/Drop forms can be downloaded and printed or may be obtained from the Academic Advising Office.

 USNH Policy on Disciplinary suspension:

 1.1 A student ineligible to register for or attend classes at any one USNH institution because of suspension entered upon finding of responsibility for violation of the institution's code of student conduct shall be ineligible to register for or attend classes at any other USNH institution during the entire period of suspension.

 1.2 A student ineligible to register for or attend classes at any one USNH institution because of permanent expulsion entered upon finding of responsibility for violation of the institution's code of student conduct shall be ineligible to register for or attend classes at any other USNH institution for a period of two (2) years following the date on which the student was permanently expelled.